Follow along as we build out a gamified study platform using Trophy with achievements, a daily streak and engaging automated email campaigns.

 The response to the API call that we make to track events in Trophy helpfully gives us back any changes to the users progress as a result of that event:

-array which is a list of newly unlocked achievements as a result of the event. - The
+The achievements array which is a list of newly unlocked achievements as a result of the event.

 This makes it really easy for us to react to changes in the users progress and do whatever we want.
 In this example, each time Trophy tells us a user has unlocked a new achievement, or extended their streak we’ll: